ravindasenarath/aws-saa/README.md

 ### Database Migration Service(DMS)
   - Migrate databases to AWS, resilient, self healing
-  - Need to craete EC2 to perform the replication tasks
+  - Need to create EC2 to perform the replication tasks
   - Schema convertion Tool(SCT)
     - When need to convert schema
   - Use cases